 1. Take time to grieve

 “Grief is hard to process,” Jui warns, “And it’s tempting to pretend things are better than they are and that you’re doing fine.
 But letting your feelings build up and boil over is not healthy for you or your relationship.
 You can’t rebuild trust if you’re holding onto the feelings you never allowed yourself to feel.”

 How do you trust someone again after they cheat?
 Well, a good first step is not to brush your feelings under the carpet.
-You have every right to be bewildered, angry and sad.
-Feel your feelings, honor them before starting to let them go.
+You have every right to be bewildered, angry, and sad.
+Feel your feelings and honor them before starting to let them go.
 Only then can you possibly begin to trust again after infidelity, being cheated on, or being hurt.